jeff-hykin/code-eol/README.md

 3. Improves performance
 4. Adds more comments/documentation
 5. Adds toggle command for turning visible line endings on/off
+6. Uses the default colors of your theme

 # What if there is a problem with the extension?
 Then post a bug/feature request!<br>